googleapis/google-cloud-python/packages/google-cloud-scheduler/docs/index.rst

 .. include:: multiprocessing.rst

-This package includes clients for multiple versions of the Cloud Scheduler API.
-By default, you will get ``v1``, the latest stable version.
+This package includes clients for multiple versions of Google Cloud Scheduler.

-v1
+By default, you will get version ``scheduler_v1``.

+API Reference
 -------------
 .. toctree::
     :maxdepth: 2